Standard Business Card Size, Designs, and Dimensions

 3. Work it cleverly

-A business card that might be slightly large compared to the credit card-sized business cards may stand out.
+A business card size that might be slightly large compared to the credit card-sized business cards may stand out.
 A business card with dimensions 3.5” x 2.5” means they’ll jump out of that stack of cards your associates are collecting.

 The biggest benefit of a chubby business card is its extra room and the tendency of popping out of the stack of other business cards that make it ideal for the business owners to squeeze a great deal of information into that tiny space.
 Or, could be accommodated with a larger graphic.
 If not an extra real estate image on the card, you could choose to incorporate plenty of whitespaces to allow your message to stand out.